Curious Edo People and Trendy Tokyoites

 This doesn’t mean Edo was uncultured or less cultured; they just approached things differently.
 We can think of it in terms of Kyoto being the mainstream elegance of the times, and Edo the innovative chic, the new and upcoming cultural center.
 In a fun twist, today’s Osaka contests this, claiming to be the more playful and humorous city culture in comparison to Tokyo, and so the friendly rivalry goes on.

 What surprises many art lovers, is that the ukiyo-e prints gracing museum walls now, used to play an advertising role too.
 However, to put things into perspective, this would be like admiring witty and artsy posters today.
-Yes, technically they are used in ads, but that does not diminish their artistic value.
-Moreover, kabuki and ukiyo-e also play a big part in today’s advertising, being used for product design and subway posters depicting good manners and so on.
+Yes, technically they are used in ads.
+However, that does not diminish their artistic value.
+Moreover, kabuki and ukiyo-e also play a big part in today’s advertising.
+They appear on product designs and subway posters depicting good manners and so on.

 Most importantly, Edo people were always quick to catch onto a trend, and today’s Tokyoites are known for starting trends that spread like wildfire.
 The over-the-top, uber-kawaii Harajuku might come to mind, where youths gather to wear fashion that challenges every fiber of mainstream culture.

-The nature of being counter-culture means constantly moving, and never getting comfortable in a trend, meaning that the Harajuku of 2018 is not the Harajuku of 2008, much to some people’s chagrin.
-However, just like cherry blossoms, many people have also come to accept how transient these cultural trends are, and decided to embrace the change.
-Harajuku style left the main Takeshita Street to tourists and branched out into the back alleys of Ura-Harajuku or Cat street, constantly changing appearances and moving forward.
+The nature of being counter-culture means constantly moving.
+True artists never get comfortable in a trend.
+In other words, the Harajuku of 2018 is not the Harajuku of 2008, much to some people’s chagrin.
+However, just like cherry blossoms, many people have also come to accept how transient these cultural trends are.
+Fashion followers decided to embrace the change.
+Harajuku style left the main Takeshita Street as tourists took over.
+As a result, it branched out into the back alleys of Ura-Harajuku or Cat street.
+It continues to constantly change.

-Such is the destiny of trends, to rise and fall quickly, being in a constant flux, while the destiny of the mainstream is to be always challenged.
+That’s how trends go.
+They rise and fall quickly, being in constant flux.
+Meanwhile mainstream culture is meant to be always challenged.